pjkaufman/dotfiles/README.md

 ### Setting Up Calibre DeDRM

-First you will need to install Calibre and a compatible version of the DeDRM plugin.
-Make sure to install Kindle for PC version 1.17 via wine.
-You will also want to install a calibre version along with its compatible version of DeDRM into wine and then restart Calibre once the plugin is present.
-From there it should autoload the key and if not press the green plus sign and it should load the key.
-Once that is done, export the key and then import that key in the version of calibre on your non-wine portion.
-Then go ahead and import any books you would like from Kindle for PC.
-They should all be DRM free now.
+- Install Calibre
+- Install a compatible version of the DeDRM plugin
+- Install Kindle for PC version 1.17 via wine
+- Install Calibre in wine*
+- Install a compatible version of the DeDRM plugin in wine*
+- Restart Calibre in wine*
+  - The DeDRM plugin should autoload the key for DeDRM the books
+  - If it does not, press the green plus sign and it should load the key
+- Export the key
+- Import the key in the version of Caliber on your non-wine install
+- Load any books you want from Kindle for PC into Calibre
+- They should now be DRM free

+*: the wine version is needed for working with Kindle for PC in wine if your non-wine Calibre cannot detect the key for Kindle for PC

+_Note: this method is only meant to be used for books you have bought.
+This is not meant to be something used on books you have not bought._